Blog #1 - Can you operate a profitable private practice with graduate physios?

 We as practice owners need to start thinking outside the bubble and looking for ideas to survive and thrive in a private practice of the future run with inexperienced staff.
 We know this is happening, it was the hot topic at the 2014 APA Leadership and Business Conference, but since then no one has done anything to develop a solution for business owners.
-Hence, why Physiomentor was founded, because as a business owner, I realised that my sanity would be saved and my business revenue improved upon if I had an option for training of new graduates to develop and improve their complex clinical knowledge and business skills to be well equipped for private practice.
+Hence, why Physiomentor was founded and we have been successfully training grads for private practice since 2016, because as a business owner, I realised that my sanity would be saved and my business revenue improved upon if I had an option for training of new graduates to develop and improve their complex clinical knowledge and business skills to be well equipped for private practice.

 It is possible and profitable to run a practice on new graduates, because I have been there and done that and still doing it.
 I walk the walk everyday!!